TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 and an up-to-date view of the current organizational status on their device.

-The workflow of the VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of an specific experiment material or moving certain experiments between lectures much less of a hassle.
+The workflow of the VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of a specific experiment component or moving certain experiments between lectures much less of a hassle.

 ### Diagram of architecture